uzillion/pg-accessor/README.md

 To prevent the building of both&mdash;getter and setter&mdash;for certain tables, just delete the entire table object from the config.js file.<br>Similarly, to prevent the building of only one&mdash;either the getter or the setter&mdash;of a certain table, just delete the getter/setter objects of that table.
 Refer to the [examples](#examples) section to learn more.

+**Note** : The table object names are only arbitrary identifiers to make it easy for user to identify which accessors are for which tables.
+Their names don't effect the creation of the accessor functions in any way.

-Below are the general specificiations of various properties, and how you can use them.
+Below are the general specificiations of various properties of a single table object, and how you can use them.
 ### **1. getter {..}**
 | Property |  Type  | Required |                                                                                              Description                                                                                              |
 |:--------:|:------:|:--------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|